 While the user exception UnsupportedQoS is the appropriate exception to raise for operations on the objects that comprise a notification channel that involve QoS property modifications, an exception must also be raised during the transmission of a Structured Event from a supplier to the channel whenever the QoS properties indicated in the header of such an event cannot be satisfied by the channel.
 For this situation, we propose the addition of the BAD_QOS system exception to the CORBA standard.
-This exception, which should be useful for other OMG standards (e.g., Messaging) and may even make sense for the ORB itself to raise in certain situations, is described in more detail in Section 2.10.1, "A New Standard Exception," on page 2-56.
+This exception should be useful for other OMG standards (e.g., Messaging) and may even make sense for the ORB itself to raise in certain situations.